edwardspresume/Build-Setup/README.md

 First, download or clone this repository.

-Ensure that you you have `gulp-cli` installed globally to be able to run the `gulp` command in your terminal
+Then ensure that you you have `gulp-cli` installed globally to be able to run the `gulp` command in your terminal.

 ```
 npm i/install gulp-cli -g
 ```

+&nbsp;

-Then install the dev dependencies from the package.json through:
+Next install the dev dependencies from the package.json through:

 ```
 $ npm i/install